Macc92/eon-neos/README.md

 **It is highly recoomended that you use a Mac or usb installation of ubuntu on a flash drive.
 You can do this using "Rufus", link below.
 Windows has driver issues and sometimes wont pick up the comma 2 in Fast Boot Mode.
 Windows also has problems writing the image to the Comma 2**

+Only some USB-C to USB-A cables will work, so you may have to try multiple.
+If an android device shows up in device manager(Windows) you have a good cable.

 Ubuntu - https://ubuntu.com/download/desktop

 Rufus - https://rufus.ie/en/